When it comes to losing weight, it’s hard to know what ‘really’ works and what doesn’t.

 8. Cook your meals at home

-Johns Hopkins Bloomberg School of Public Health research found that “people who frequently cook meals at home eat healthier and consume fewer calories than those who cook less.”
+Johns Hopkins Bloomberg School of Public Health researchers found that “people who frequently cook meals at home eat healthier and consume fewer calories than those who cook less.”

 Julia A. Wolfson, lead author of the study reported that with home cooked meals, people generally consume less carbs, less sugar and less fat and those who cook less or not at all.